Generalised Taft algebras and pairs in involution: Generalised Taft algebras

+\begin{remark} A direct computation shows that whether a \YetterDrinfeld module is of $D_2$-type does not depend on the choice of basis of diagonal type. \end{remark}

-The bosonisation of a braided Hopf algebra $R$ over $H$ equips the vector space $R\otimes H$ with the structure of a Hopf algebra.
-To distinguish between the coaction and comultiplication of $R$ we use a slight variation of Sweedler notation and write $r^{(1)} \otimes r^{(2)} := \Delta (r)$ for $r\in R$.
+The bosonisation or biproduct of a braided Hopf algebra $R$ over $H$ equips the vector space $R\otimes H$ with the structure of a Hopf algebra, see \cite[Theorems 11.5.7 and 11.6.9]{Radford2012}.
+To distinguish between the coaction and comultiplication of $R$ we use a slight variation of Sweedler notation and write $r^{(1)} \otimes r^{(2)} \defeq \Delta (r)$ for $r\in R$.

-\begin{theorem} Let $H$ be a Hopf algebra with invertible antipode and $R$ a braided Hopf algebra in $^H_H \mathcal{YD}$.
-The bosonisation of $R$ by $H$ is the Hopf algebra $R\#H$, whose underling vector space is $R \otimes H$ and whose multiplication, comultiplication and antipode is defined by
+\begin{definition} Let $H$ be a Hopf algebra whose antipode is invertible and $R$ a braided Hopf algebra in $^H_H \mathcal{YD}$.
+The \emph{bosonisation} of $R$ by $H$ is the Hopf algebra $R\#H$, whose underlying vector space is $R \otimes H$ and whose multiplication, comultiplication and antipode is defined for $g,h \in H$ and $r,s \in R$ by